hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 -noauto Clears all the auto check boxes.
 This will stop any auto repair functions from running automatically when the tool starts.
 -auto Sets recommended auto check boxes.
 -runSteam or -runMS Starts the tool with whatever auto settings were used last then launches the game.
--lo Starts the load order editor and minimises the main window.

 Example: "Starfield Tools.exe" -auto -runSteam will run auto checks and launch Starfield Steam version.